blue-yard/ethereum-blob-simulator/README.md

 - Each blob can hold 128KB of data
 - Each transaction uses an average of 180 bytes
 - Blobs are posted every 12 seconds (1 block)
-- The base fee for blobs starts at 1 gwei and adjusts based on demand
+- The base fee for blobs starts at 1 gwei (this assumes [EIP-7762](https://ethereum-magicians.org/t/eip-7762-increase-min-base-fee-per-blob-gas/20949) has been implemented) and adjusts based on demand.
-- When blob usage exceeds the target, fees increase by 12.5%
+- When blob usage exceeds the target, fees increase by 12.5%, when they are below target fees decrease by 12.5%
+- Eventually total blobs reaches a steady state based on how much users are willing to pay for transactions vs blob base fees.

 ### User Controls